Upper bound for the ground state energy of a dilute Bose gas of hard spheres: Proof of Proposition

-{\it Acknowledgment.} A.\,G. gratefully acknowledges financial support of the European Research Council through the ERC CoG UniCoSM, grant agreement n.\,724939, and of MIUR, through the PRIN 2017 project MaQuMA, PRIN201719VMAST01.
+{\it Acknowledgment.} We thank Giuseppe Scola for pointing us out Ref.\,\cite{PT}, with the proof of the cancellation of reducible diagrams within a convergent cluster expansion scheme.
+A.\,G. gratefully acknowledges financial support of the European Research Council through the ERC CoG UniCoSM, grant agreement n.\,724939, and of MIUR, through the PRIN 2017 project MaQuMA, PRIN201719VMAST01.
 G.\,B., S.\,C., A.\,G. and A.\,O. warmly acknowledge the GNFM Gruppo Nazionale per la Fisica Matematica - INDAM.
 B.\,S. gratefully acknowledges partial support from the NCCR SwissMAP, from the Swiss National Science Foundation through the Grant ``Dynamical and energetic properties of Bose-Einstein condensates'' (200020B\_200874) and from the European Research Council through the ERC-AdG CLaQS, grant agreement n.\,834782.

+{\it Data availability.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.